 I don’t mean to make light of this issue; it’s actually quite a serious one.
 Let’s look at a few of the questions to consider when deciding how to organize your company, as well as a few typical options:

-IMPORTANT ORG STRUCTURE QUESTIONS TO PONDER
+IMPORTANT ORGANIZATIONAL STRUCTURE QUESTIONS TO PONDER

 What are the strengths, weaknesses, and operating styles of the principals?

-I believe that this is a critical question to ponder, if one wants to organize the company successfully.
+I believe that this is a critical question to ponder if one wants to organize the company successfully.
 One of my all-time great examples is HP.
 Bill Hewlett and Dave Packard instituted a decentralized org structure almost from the very beginning of Hewlett-Packard.
-They were careful to keep the operating units small by breaking them up as they grew.
-In my opinion, this was one of the great drivers of HP’s success and worked well because it suited their own personalities, as well as the folks that they hired.
+They kept the operating units small by breaking them up as they grew.
+In my opinion, this was one of the great drivers of HP’s success.
+It worked well because it suited their own personalities, as well as the folks that they hired.
 They believed in “Management by Walking Around”.

 What are the key personality traits of your employees and target hires?

-Similar to the question about the principal’s styles above, the organizational style needs to fit with the “personality” of your company: it’s culture.
-As a quick example, if you have a lot of type “A”, self-motivated people with strong leadership skills a decentralized org chart may fit better than a hierarchical, centralized approach.
+This is similar to the question about the principal’s styles above.
+The organizational style needs to fit with the “personality” of your company and its culture.
+And the company is ultimately characterized by its people.
+As a quick example, a certain company may have a lot of “type A”, self-motivated people with strong leadership skills.
+In this instance, a decentralized org chart may fit better than a hierarchical, centralized approach.

 Are there disparate technologies within the company?

-The less overall “fit” that there is between your core technologies/products/markets, the more inclination I would have to organize the corporation using a decentralized, fairly autonomous business unit approach.
-This assumes that the resources are available for a decentralized organization, because one disadvantage of this approach is there is always going to be some duplication of roles across independent business units.
-But if resources are so scarce that you can’t decentralize properly, does it make sense to try to be successful with multiple disparate products/technologies anyway?
+The less overall “fit” that there is between your core technologies/products/markets, the more inclination I would have to organize the corporation using a decentralized, autonomous business unit approach.
+This assumes that the resources are available for a decentralized organization.
+Because one disadvantage of this approach is there is always going to be some duplication of roles across independent business units.
+However, let’s assume that the resources are so scarce that you can’t decentralize properly.
+Does it really make sense to try to be successful with multiple, highly disparate products/technologies anyway?

-Now let’s take a look at some common ways to to design hardware and software company organizational structures.
+Now let’s take a look at some common ways to design hardware and software company organizational structures.

 HARDWARE & SOFTWARE COMPANY ORGANIZATIONAL STRUCTURE OPTIONS